paritytech/oo7/packages/oo7/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+For development, a number of git hooks are provides that allow you to ensure tightly couple packages remain locally referenced at development time and switched to the proper version at commit/publish time.
+Simply copy all files from hooks into the git hook path:

+   cp hooks/* .git/hooks

+NPM's publishing functionality automatically ensures packages reference the latest of their dependencies in the tightly-coupled group, and bumps the patch version after publication.

+For all of this to work, ensure this, `oo7-parity`, `oo7-react` and `parity-reactive-ui` all exist in the same parent directory.

 ## Release History

 * 0.1.2